rust-lang/reference/src/names/namespaces.md

 ### Fields

 r[names.namespaces.without.fields]
-Even though struct, enum, and union fields are named, the named fields do not live in an explicit namespace.
+Even though struct and union fields are named, the named fields do not live in an explicit namespace.
 They can only be accessed via a [field expression], which only inspects the field names of the specific type being accessed.

 ### Use declarations